GiotisK/all-in-one-drive/README.md

 ## [Work in Progress] All-in-One-Drive

 ![logo aio](https://user-images.githubusercontent.com/10963096/124155177-dfd68d00-da9e-11eb-967b-514784f93abb.PNG)
-AiO Drive is a web application that unifies the most commercial cloud drive services (Google Drive, Dropbox, OneDrive).
+AiO Drive is an electron application that unifies the most commercial cloud drive services (Google Drive, Dropbox, OneDrive).
 It is the project that I personally implemented for my Thesis in the Department of Computer Science and Engineering in University of Ioannina.

 # Technologies used
 * MongoDB/SQLite